BeeeOn/gateway/doc/mainpage.md

 The BeeeOn Gateway can scan the Bluetooth for availability of devices.
 When a device is available or unavailable, such event is distributed.

-* bluetooth.enable - enable the Bluetooth availability support
+* bluetooth.availability.enable - enable the Bluetooth availability support

-* bluetooth.modes - list of bluetooth modes to enable (available: classic, le)
+* bluetooth.availability.modes - list of bluetooth modes to enable (available: classic, le)

-* bluetooth.refresh - interval of scanning the network and reporting results
+* bluetooth.availability.refresh - interval of scanning the network and reporting results

-* bluetooth.le.scan.time - time for a single LE scan when testing device availability
+* bluetooth.availability.le.scan.time - time for a single LE scan when testing device availability

 ##### Jablotron